Search results for

 Initially introduced in 1991, newer, smaller generations typically release every six to eight years.
 What we have today is the nano-SIM card from 2012, which is just over a square centimeter.
 Some devices also use the new embedded SIM module (eSIM) mounted inside the device, eliminating the need for swappable, disposable cards that can be lost or damaged.

-By the way, eSIM is likely the future.
-In fact, Apple has started removing physical SIM slots, and the iPhone 14 series only uses eSIM.
+By the way, we can now assume eSIM is here to stay and is the future of mobile connectivity.
+In fact, Apple has started completely removing physical SIM slots.
+Both the iPhone 14 and iPhone 15 series have no physical SIM card slots in the US.

 You’ll also find phones with two SIM card slots, allowing the device to access two separate networks.
 This is good for separating business and personal calls, as you’ll have two different phone numbers.
 This duality also provides better coverage, as you could switch from one network to another after moving into a dead area.
 You can use one SIM card locally and a separate one internationally, eliminating costly roaming fees.